4 - 5 days

 Vitamin A deficiency only manifests when liver stores are depleted by prolonged reduction of dietary intake.1,10 In healthy individuals, serum retinol concentrations are homeostatically controlled and do not begin to decline until liver reserves of vitamin A are dangerously low.2,4,10 The initial symptom of vitamin A deficiency is an inability to adapt vision to darkness (ie, night blindness).1 Vitamin A is an essential component of rhodopsin, a protein that absorbs light in the retinal receptors.2 Vitamin A also supports the normal differentiation and functioning of the conjunctival membranes and cornea.2 Protracted vitamin A deficiency causes degenerative changes in the retina due to progressive keratinization of the cornea, a condition referred to as xerophthalmia.2 In developing countries, vitamin A deficiency is the most common cause of preventable blindness.

-Additional symptoms of vitamin A deficiency include follicular hyperkeratinosis, increased susceptibility to infection and an anemia similar to iron deficient anemia.1 β-carotene is an important, but insufficient, source of vitamin A among poor populations due to the inefficiency of the conversion to retinol.5 Vitamin A deficiency in poor countries is also a significant cause of infection and death, particularly from diarrhea and measles.6
+Additional symptoms of vitamin A deficiency include follicular hyperkeratosis, increased susceptibility to infection and an anemia similar to iron deficient anemia.1 β-carotene is an important, but insufficient, source of vitamin A among poor populations due to the inefficiency of the conversion to retinol.5 Vitamin A deficiency in poor countries is also a significant cause of infection and death, particularly from diarrhea and measles.6

 Excessive levels of vitamin A can lead to toxicity.
 Vitamin A intoxication is a concern in normal adults who ingest more than 15 mg per day and children who ingest more than 6 mg per day of vitamin A for a period of several months.
-The symptoms of acute vitamin A toxicity include dizziness, nausea, vomiting, headaches, blurred vision, vertigo, reduced muscle coordination, skin exfoliaton.13,14 More chronic vitamin A toxicity symptoms include weight loss, fatigue cheilosis, glossitis, alopecia, bone demineralization, hypercalcemia, lymph node enlargement, hyperlipidemia and amenorrhea.
+The symptoms of acute vitamin A toxicity include dizziness, nausea, vomiting, headaches, blurred vision, vertigo, reduced muscle coordination, skin exfoliation.13,14 More chronic vitamin A toxicity symptoms include weight loss, fatigue cheilosis, glossitis, alopecia, bone demineralization, hypercalcemia, lymph node enlargement, hyperlipidemia and amenorrhea.
 Excess accumulation of vitamin A in the liver can also lead to hepatosplenomegaly, liver fibrosis with portal hypertension.1,13 Congenital malformations, including craniofacial abnormalities and valvular heart disease as well as spontaneous abortions have been reported in children born to pregnant women taking vitamin A in excess.
 A number of studies have reported an increased risk of lung cancer among high-risk individuals (smokers and asbestos workers) who were given high doses of β-carotene alone or in combination with other antioxidants.5

 Toxicity generally results from excessive ingestion of vitamin A supplements but regular intake of large amounts of liver, although usually not a problem in vitamin A-deficient areas, may also result in toxicity due to its high content of vitamin A.15